-Contact Arizona Asthma and Allergy Institute today to set up an appointment for your allergy testing!
+Contact Arizona Asthma and Allergy Institute today to schedule an appointment for your skin biopsy or allergy testing!

 Alliance Care combines allopathic (traditional) medical care with evidence based alternative therapies for optimal wellness.
 Our goal is to enhance our patients’ overall health and well being.

 Are you interested in setting up an appointment?
-Give us a call today to visit any one of our five Phoenix area locations.
+Give Arizona Asthma and Allergy Institute a call today to schedule an appointment at any one of our five Phoenix area locations.